filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 This proposal **makes the subsidy direct**, reducing complexity and coupling between the storage market and individual sectors, and clearly separating security from reward distribution policy.

+This means that verified deals no longer contribute to consensus power, though they continue to earn the same (in fact, more reliable and sooner) rewards as the QA-power mechanism.
+This could constitute a reduction in incentive to maintain verified deals to the extent that consensus power is desirable for reasons _other than the reward_.
+Such reasons might include
+(a) reputation, if providers memetically attach to consensus power rather than storage of useful data, or (b) control, if providers manipulate the blockchain outside the "honest" protocol, for self-interested reasons.
+To the extent that this proposal reduces the ability to stack consensus power through defeating the Filecoin Plus notary process, it confers a chain security benefit.

 ### Toward innovation in markets
 We wish to enable innovation in the development of on-chain markets once the FVM supports user-programmable contracts.
 To support this, we must remove the built-in storage market's privileged position as the only market,